Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Results

 \subsubsection{Defect-free initial-state}

 The evolution of the relative errors of the slow variables—namely, the averaged potential energy $\overline{U}^{PTA}$, the averaged kinetic energy $\overline{K}^{PTA}$, and the averaged normal stress $\overline{T}^{PTA}_{x}$—with respect to their corresponding fine-scale values $\overline{U}^{fine}$, $\overline{K}^{fine}$, and $\overline{T}^{fine}_{x}$, calculated using Eq.~\eqref{eq:rel_err}, for the $8~\mathrm{nm}$ sample are summarized in Table~\ref{tab:defect_free}.
 For the stress plot shown in Figure~\ref{fig:stress_tension}, we start from a state at $3.1 \, \%$ strain, in the pre-yield regime, and load it under uniaxial tension.
+We run the fine, molecular dynamics for $2.5 \times 10^7$ steps, in which $5$ jumps in the slow time-scale (denoted as $h$ in Section \ref{sec:pta_algo}) are involved.
+The number of MD steps and the relative errors between slow variables obtained using $PTA$ and $fine$ dynamics corresponding to each slow jump are reported in Table \ref{tab:defect_free}.
 We observed that the relative error for the slow variables, averaged potential energy, averaged kinetic energy, and averaged normal stress, are within $5.87 \times 10^{-3} \, \%$, $0.78 \, \%$, and $0.27 \, \%$, respectively, at all points.
-This extremely small error indicates that the slow evolution with PTA using the guess for the fine initial conditions is in close agreement with that obtained by running the fine dynamics alone, for the strain range that we considered.
+This indicates that the slow evolution with PTA using the guess for the fine initial conditions is in close agreement with that obtained by running the fine dynamics alone, for the strain range that we considered.